berto/berto.com/docs/2022-05-09-the-five-levels-of-support.md

 It's important to recognize which role you're playing and provide the correct level (or more!).

+That means being clear about the relationship and providing information.

-As an angel investor, I always try to establish a close business partner connection.
-As a client, I generally wait for an iphone or new ebike to decide if i'll buy it.
+As an angel investor, I always try to establish a close business partner connection; that is, I may say "i'll put in a ticket of $k when you show me a prototype doing X", or ".. when you land your first customer" or something.
+As a client, I generally wait for the iPhone release events to decide if I'll buy it.
 But i'm also frequently a fanboy (apple) and may buy nonetheless!